nordseele/echofingers/README.md

 ## Release notes
  1.1 - Bugfix (Legato Sync): Fixed an issue where fast legato playing could leave ghost notes stuck in memory.
 Memory now perfectly synchronizes with physically held keys upon triggering.

+## Roadmap
+New version with many new features coming up in a few days.